artzuros/trading/README.md

 ```

 ### TODO
+- More RL Methods like PPO
+- Option to explore more hyperparameters like GridSearch and RandomSearch
--
+- Merge with `backtesting.py`
-- Consistentcy with reproducable results : Models tend to behave differently on same conditions.
+- Consistency with reproducable results : Models tend to behave differently on same conditions.